-- The Dean of Students shall review the written appeal to determine if it meets one of the stated criteria for an appeal. - If the appeal is not based on one of the above criteria, the Dean of Students shall notify the student of such and deny the appeal. - If the appeal meets criteria, the Dean of Students will deliver a decision within two (2) business days in writing via email to the student. - In cases where the Dean of Students has a conflict of interest, the President will review the appeal.
+- The Dean of Students or Vice President of Enrollment shall review the written appeal to determine if it meets one of the stated criteria for an appeal. - If the appeal is not based on one of the above criteria, the Dean of Students or Vice President of Enrollment shall notify the student of such and deny the appeal. - If the appeal meets criteria, the Dean of Students or Vice President of Enrollment will deliver a decision within two (2) business days in writing via email to the student. - In cases where the Dean of Students or Vice President of Enrollment has a conflict of interest, the President will review the appeal.